Buckingham Park Church of England Primary School

 In KS1 and KS2 science is usually taught as a weekly lesson although where appropriate may be completed as a block of learning.
 Each unit begins with a “never heard the word” quiz where the children complete a grid to show what they already know and understand about the topic.
 This also provides an opportunity to revisit any previous learning and gives the teacher an insight into any areas that may require a particular focus and any misconceptions that need to be addressed.

 The teaching of each topic is centred upon a “Big Question”.
-These can be found in the year group overviews above.
-At Buckingham Park we believe that this way of teaching science engages all of our children and gives them the opportunity to contribute whether it be by expressing the agreement or disagreement with a question or by using their prior knowledge to start a discussion.
+These can be found in the ‘Science Curriculum Overview’ document above.
+At Buckingham Park, we believe that this way of teaching science engages all of our children and gives them the opportunity to contribute whether it be by expressing the agreement or disagreement with a question or by using their prior knowledge to start a discussion.
 More importantly basing learning on a big question enables children to become involved in their learning and feel that their opinion is valued.

 Learning is matched to the children’s relative stating points and needs with a range of differentiated individual, paired, group and whole class learning opportunities throughout the lesson.
 Children are challenged with open-ended investigations and encouraged to work interdependently to support each other.
 There is also the chance to develop and apply skills from other areas of the curriculum including Maths and English.